Child protective services: Disproportionality and disparity in the child welfare system

 In the United States, data suggests that a disproportionate number of minority children, particularly African American and Native American children, enter the foster care system.
 National data in the United States provides evidence that disproportionality may vary throughout the course of a child's involvement with the child welfare system.
 Differing rates of disproportionality are seen at key decision points including the reporting of abuse, substantiation of abuse, and placement into foster care.
 Additionally, once they enter foster care, research suggests that they are likely to remain in care longer.

 Research has shown that there is no difference in the rate of abuse and neglect among minority populations when compared to Caucasian children that would account for the disparity.

 The juvenile justice system has also been challenged by disproportionate negative contact of minority children.
+Some literature suggests disproportionate state interefence into marginalized families reinforces existing disparities.
 Because of the overlap in these systems, it is likely that this phenomenon within multiple systems may be related.

+Other scholars have pointed out that these recorded disparities emerge from the history, structure, and nature of child welfare institutions today.
+Professor Elizabeth D. Katz of the University of Florida Levin College of Law conducted a historical survey of the development of child placement systems in the United States from the colonial era.
+The study confirmed the extensive participation of faith-based organizations in the formation of early orphanages and pieced together historical sources to show how private institutions created a system that exacerbated disparities in the quality of services available to dependent children depending on their religion, race, or gender.
+Because of the overlap in these systems, it is likely that this phenomenon within multiple systems may be related.

 The American Journal of Public Health estimate that 37.4% of all children experience a child protective services investigation by age 18 years.
 Consistent with previous literature, they found a higher rate for African American children (53.0%) and the lowest rate for Asians and Pacific Islanders (10.2%).
 They conclude child maltreatment investigations are more common than is generally recognized when viewed across the lifespan.
-Building on other recent work, our data suggest a critical need for increased preventative and treatment resources in the area of child maltreatment.
+Building on other recent work, such data suggest a critical need for increased preventative and treatment resources in the area of child maltreatment.